martinkearn/MartinK-Me/README.md

-# Evamgelist Site
+# Technical Evangelist Site
-A template website written in ASP.net Core 1.0 that can be used to create a personal website for evangelists that can be used to promote articles, links, resources and talks.
+A template website written in ASP.net Core 1.0 that can be used to create a personal website for technical evangelists that can be used to promote articles, links, resources and talks.

-My own personal exmaple is published at [MartinK.me](http://MartinK.me)
+My own personal example is published at [MartinK.me](http://MartinK.me)

 ## Customisation
 This site is setup to be customisation by you.
 If you want to do this, first fork it to your own account and then start modifying your version.